Skip to main content

 • Promotes long-term independence

-GETTING STARTED: SIMPLE STRENGTH TRAINING FOR SENIORS
+SIMPLE STRENGTH EXERCISES FOR SENIORS

 Light Weight Training for Seniors

-• Begin with 1–5 lbs dumbbells or resistance bands
+• 1–5 lbs dumbbells or resistance bands

-• Complete 2–3 sets of 10–12 reps per exercise
+• Completing 2–3 sets of 10–12 reps per exercise

 Body Strength Exercises Without Equipment